Growing Cut Flowers from Seed: Seed Starting 101

 • Starting from seeds allows gardeners to control the growing environment from the very beginning.
 This includes using specific soil types, organic growing mediums, and non-chemical fertilizers.

-• Seeds grown at home can be better acclimatized to the local environment from the start, resulting in stronger, more resilient plants.
+• Seeds grown at home can be better acclimatized to the local environment, resulting in stronger, more resilient plants.

 • Nurturing a plant from seed to maturity is rewarding and offers valuable learning experiences about plant growth and development.